theshadow27/docs-mcp-server/ARCHITECTURE.md

 ### Document Storage Design

+The project uses SQLite for document storage, providing a lightweight and efficient database solution that requires no separate server setup.
 Documents are stored with URLs and sequential ordering to maintain source context:

 ```mermaid
 graph LR